The Two-Way Mirror #12: Harry’s Scar and the Prophecy

-8. Dumbledore knew before seeing Harry in OotP that Voldemort would be staring out of his eyes: i.e. Dumbledore knew the connection was getting stronger.
+8. Dumbledore know before seeing Harry in Order of the Phoenix that Voldemort would be staring out of his eyes (i.e., Dumbledore knew the connection was getting stronger).

-9. Harry was saved by the “power” which annulled the scar in a way.
-Harry must also learn “Occlumency.”
+9. Harry is saved by the “power” that annuls the scar in a way.
+Harry must also learn Occlumency.
 Do we want to close the scar or exploit it?
 Will the scar be closed up or used to its max in the final confrontation with Voldemort?

 I think these questions can point us in plausible directions.
 Although I don’t exclude the possibility of a climax with a “closed scar,” I will suppose a climax with an “open scar.”

-If the connection will get even stronger in HBP or Book Seven or both, what can we expect from what we have seen?
-I think the most intriguing concept that surfaces in nearly all the observations that I listed above in relation to the scar is “possession.”
+If the connection will get even stronger in Harry Potter and the Half-Blood Prince, Book 7, or both, what can we expect from what we have seen?
+I think the most intriguing concept that surfaces in nearly all the observations that I listed above in relation to the scar is possession.
 It appears to be Voldemort’s defining skill.
-He is described repeatedly as someone who “possesses,” who has spent these past 13 years possessing serpents and such creatures.
+He is described repeatedly as someone who possesses, who has spent these past 13 years possessing serpents and such creatures.
 He possessed Quirrell.
 He possessed Nagini.
 He possessed Harry.
-And we might remember also Voldemort’s talent with Legilimency and Imperio, which seem symbolic forms of possession.
+And we might remember also Voldemort’s talent with Legilimency and the Imperius Curse, which seem symbolic forms of possession.
 Voldemort’s power to possess is only in its incipient stage in Harry.
 We and Harry have only begun to witness certain subtle hints that he might be capable of the same possession talent as Voldemort.

-It makes sense that absolute possession should be a climactic moment in the development of the scar scenario: when Voldemort was inside Harry in the DoM, we know that the connection had reached a climax: how much closer can you get?
+It makes sense that absolute possession should be a climactic moment in the development of the scar scenario: When Voldemort is inside Harry in the Department of Mysteries, we know that the connection had reached a climax.
+How much closer can you get?